Audition & Portfolio Review

 Students applying for the music program have two options for auditioning:

-Option 1: Schedule an in-person audition on our campus using the link below.
+We offer four opportunities for In-Person Music Audition dates.
 Your audition should follow the listed guidelines for the music concentration to which you are applying (Jazz, Vocal, etc.).

-Option 2: If you are unable to travel to campus, please submit a video audition via Slideroom at the link below.
+If you are unable to travel to campus, please submit a video audition via Slideroom at the link below.
 When submitting a recording please do not alter the sound of your recording or add reverb.
 We prefer to hear your natural sound as if you were auditioning in person.

 Videos and in-person auditions are given equal consideration during the application process.
 We do strongly encourage in-person auditions as they include one-on-one meetings with the Director of Music and an Admission Representative.
 It's also a great time to see our campus.
 The Office of Admission can help you arrange a tour of campus during your visit.